mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/docker-RHEL/index.md

 # Requirements and Recommendations

-Before installing Docker on RHEL, review the general [requirements and recommendations for running Docker on DC/OS][1] and utilize the following instructions:
+Before installing Docker on RHEL, review the general [requirements and recommendations for running Docker on DC/OS][1] and use the following instructions:

-* Use the instructions listed in Installation procedure section to install the DC/OS bootstrap node on RHEL 7.4.
+* Use the instructions listed in the [Installation](/1.11/installing/production/deploying-dcos/installation/) procedure section to install the DC/OS bootstrap node on RHEL 7.4.

 * The Installation procedure section covers the installation of Docker CE 17.05+ on RHEL.